sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The gNMI server (gnoi_client.go, gnoi.go, sonic_proto, transl_utils.go) need to be extended to support the RPC to support similar operations for gNMI.

 ### 3.1.7 Event History Table and Current Alarm Table
-The Event History Table (EVENT) and Current Alarm List Table (ALARM) stored in state db.
+The Event History Table (EVENT) and Current Alarm List Table (ALARM) stored in EVENT_DB.
 The size of Event History Table is 40k records or 30 days worth of events which ever hits earlier.
 A manifest file will be created with parameters to specify the number and number of days limits for eventd to read and enforce them.